 - Time for Q&A at the end of the workshop

-Any proposal focused on practical techniques to combat gender-based crimes is encouraged, but at this time, we are particularly interested in proposals related to the following topics:
+Any proposal focused on practical techniques to combat gender-based crimes is encouraged, but for CCAW 2020, we were particularly interested in proposals related to the following topics:

 • Advanced coordinated community response (CCR) practices/tools

 • Best practices in civil and family law related to domestic violence and/or sexual assault

 • Immigration considerations for law enforcement and prosecutors